bprinty/auora/docs/examples/README.md

 # Examples

-This section will detail code-heavy examples of how to use this library in specific modern UI Frameworks.
-Generally, using this library in a framework involves using an extension designed specifically for that framework.
+This section will detail code-heavy examples of how to use Auora in specific modern UI Frameworks.
+Generally, using Auora in a framework involves using an extension designed specifically for that framework.
 Frameworks currently with plugin support include (this list will grow as more plugins are created):

 * [Vue](https://vuejs.org/)